 Having an idea of what your need for trimming will be most often is a factor in the feed of your line.
 A bump feeder won’t give you line as long as you don’t bump it.
 These are great for those tight spaces.

 Most machines are ambidextrous.
 Some have auxiliary handles.
 Many these days are rubberized and ergonomic.
 Trimming takes time.
-Picking your most comfortable unit is key to ensuring it isn’t just a dreary slog through the yard.
+Picking your most comfortable battery powered weed eater is key to ensuring it isn’t just a dreary slog through the yard.
 Find a machine with the features you can see yourself using every week or two and without chagrin.

 For taller folk, telescoping handles are your friend.
 For lefties, some have right-hand only grips, so check ahead.
 And for anyone with back problems, the longer the handle the better.